 Furthermore, London is already the best-connected city in the world.
 In 2009, the last year for which full figures are available, over 130 million passengers used London’s five airports – more than any other world city.
 Paris was London’s closest European competitor with just under 86 million passengers using its airports.

 There is no doubt the government, under pressure from some Conservatives to reconsider its decision to rule out new runways in the South East, will welcome Willie Walsh’s statement.
 The intriguing question is how Labour will react.

 As part of its wide-ranging policy review it is, under Shadow Transport secretary Maria Eagle, asking all the right questions about aviation.
 My own view is that, however many fresh aviation policies Labour develops, unless it drops its support for a third runway at Heathrow, the public perception will be that nothing has changed.
 Willie Walsh’s statement should make it easier for Labour to say ‘no’ to a third runway.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.